Michael E. Levine: Academic

 As an academic, he was an early advocate of interdisciplinary studies in law and economics and political science.
 A student of Nobel laureate Ronald H. Coase at the University of Chicago and of Robert H. Bork, Ward S. Bowman and Friedrich Kessler at Yale, Levine established an innovative program in law and social sciences at Caltech and U.S.C., while holding professorships at both institutions.
-He served as Dean of the Yale School of Management (1988–92) and held professorial chairs at Caltech (1973-1984_, Yale (1987-1992) and USC.
+He served as Dean of the Yale School of Management (SOM) (1988–92) and held professorial chairs at Caltech (1973-1984), Yale (1987-1992) and USC.
 He has also been a member of the law faculties at Harvard (1999–2002) and Yale (2002–2005) and has been an academic visitor at MIT, the London School of Economics, the Interdisciplinary Center of Hertzliya Israel, the University of Virginia and Duke University.
 Levine has done pioneering research on airline deregulation, on the application of market mechanisms to airport congestion, on committees and agendas and on the origins of regulation, regulatory capture, and the behavior of regulatory agencies.
-His 1965 Yale Law Journal article using the superior performance of the California intrastate airline system to advocate deregulation of the Federal system was the first modern publication to advocate airline deregulation.
-Levine and this article were among the important sources relied on by then-professor Stephen M. Breyer <> when organizing the 1975 hearings on airline deregulation for Senator Edward M. Kennedy.
-It was extensively cited by Alfred E. Kahn <> in his monumental treatise on regulation Alfred E. Kahn, The Economics of Regulation (1971)and prompted Kahn to name Levine the senior staff person at the Civil Aeronautics Board when he became Chairman in 1977 with a mandate to deregulate to the maximum extent possible.
+His 1965 Yale Law Journal article noting the superior performance of the California intrastate airline system to advocate deregulation of the Federal system was the first modern publication to advocate airline deregulation.
+Levine and this article were among the important sources relied on by then-professor Stephen Breyer when organizing the 1975 hearings on airline deregulation for Senator Ted Kennedy.
+It was extensively cited by Alfred E. Kahn in his monumental treatise on regulation, The Economics of Regulation and prompted Kahn to name Levine the senior staffer at the Civil Aeronautics Board (CAB) when Kahn became Chairman in 1977 with a mandate to deregulate to the maximum extent possible.